Roger Federer stunned by Grigor Dimitrov at US Open

 This will be the Bulgarian's third career major semifinal, having also reached this stage at the Australian Open in 2017 and Wimbledon in 2014.

 "I think the past six, seven months have been pretty rough for me," Dimitrov said.
 "But I had somebody to lean on, my friends, my family.
-I kept on believing again in the work, the rehab I had to put behind my shoulder, the exercise, the practice, fixing up the racquet a little bit.
+I kept on believing again in the work, the rehab I had to put behind my shoulder, the exercise, the practice, fixing up the racket a little bit.
 There were so many things I had to adjust in such a small but big period of time.

 "Next thing you know, you're almost end of the year, you have a result like that.
 It's pretty special to me."